chaitanya-aaa/Basic_Auth_Using_Node_And_MySQL/README.md

 ---

-## 📌 Conclusion

-This project demonstrates how to build a **basic authentication system using Node.js and MySQL**.
-It provides a practical understanding of how **frontend forms interact with backend APIs and databases**.

-The project serves as a **foundation for building more advanced authentication systems**, which can later include features such as **password hashing, session management, JWT authentication, and user dashboards**.

----
 ### Fork the Repository

 Click the **Fork** button on the top right of this repository to create a copy in your GitHub account.